RH1945/sport-stats/README.md

 ### The Header

 The header serves as a simple guide to using the site.
-The design intentionally mirrors the **NBA color palette**, using strong reds and blues to evoke identity and trust.
+The design intentionally mirrors the **NBA color palette**, using strong reds to evoke identity and trust.
 A subtle instructional paragraph helps users understand how to explore the map and stats.

 ![header.png](assets/images/header.png)